santinic/how2/README.md

 ## How well does it work?
-How2 is surprisingly useful once you get used to it.
-I have added it to our dev laptops and Linux servers, and it keeps saving me time.
+It is surprisingly useful once you get used to it!
+I've added it to all my servers and laptops and used it daily.
 Sometimes, the model cannot find a solution and will result in unexpected output.
-In that case, We suggest rewording your input, it often takes minor changes to get to a good solution.
+In that case, try rewording your input, it often takes minor changes to get to a good solution.
-And, if it really doesn't work, just add `-s` to get the best result on StackOverflow straight into your Terminal.
+And, if it really doesn't work, just add `-s` to get the best answer on StackOverflow straight into the Terminal.

 ## Copy-Paste with mouse